 There are two types of trigger points, active and latent.
 An active trigger point is a knot of muscle in various parts of the body.
 They are tender and cause pain in the area.
-A latent trigger point most often does not cause any pain unless it is press.
-Stress, overworked or pressure can activate a latent trigger point.
-Latent trigger can restrict muscle movement in the area.
+A potential trigger point most often does not cause any pain unless it is press.
+Stress, overworked, or pressure can activate a latent trigger point.
+A hidden trigger can restrict muscle movement in the area.

 What causes trigger points to happen?

-Activities such as lifting something heavy, bad posture while sitting or standing, tension caused by emotional stress, injuries, inactivity, prolonged pressure on body parts while sleeping on a poorly designed mattress or sleeping on an old worn out mattress that does not provide pressure relief by dispersing weight evenly.
-Sleeping on a bad mattress is similar to the pressure of sitting in one place for long periods of time while not standing up enough to in order to relieve the pressure being placed on one’s rear end.
+Activities such as lifting something substantial, bad posture while sitting or standing, tension caused by emotional stress, injuries, inactivity, prolonged pressure on body parts while sleeping on a poorly designed mattress or sleeping on an old worn-out mattress that does not provide pressure relief by dispersing weight evenly.
+Sleeping on a wrong bed is similar to the pressure of sitting in one place for long periods while not standing up enough to relieve the stress being placed on one’s rear end.

 TIp #1 – Acupressure

-In a universally well-known blood-related horror franchise, blood is the stuff of life and proper blood flow, the proper supply of oxygen to cells is very important to the human body.
-Blood is life and energy which fits well with the concept of acupuncture and acupressure.
-The concept of restricted blood flow goes well with the concept of myofascial trigger points.
-Applying acupressure therapy in different parts of the body can relieve, release or totally cure trigger point problems.
-Coincidentally, over time, acupuncture/acupressure points may actually be identified common trigger point areas.
+In a universally well-known blood-related horror franchise, blood is the stuff of life, and proper blood flow, the adequate supply of oxygen to cells is essential to the human body.
+Blood is life and energy, which fits well with the concept of acupuncture and acupressure.
+The idea of restricted blood flow goes well with the concept of myofascial trigger points.
+Applying acupressure therapy in different parts of the body can relieve, release, or cure trigger point problems.
+Coincidentally, over time, acupuncture/acupressure points may be identified as common trigger point areas.

 Tip #2 – Shiatsu

-Shiatsu is basically the Japanese equivalent of acupressure as this form of therapy makes use of finger pressure and no mechanical instrument whatsoever.
-Shiatsu literally means finger pressure though this form of massage therapy also makes use of feet, palms, assisted stretching and joint manipulation.
+Shiatsu is the Japanese equivalent of acupressure as this form of therapy makes use of finger pressure and no mechanical instrument whatsoever.
+Shiatsu means finger pressure though this form of massage therapy also makes use of feet, palms, assisted stretching, and joint manipulation.
 Like acupressure, shiatsu also follows the theory of meridians as this technique has its roots in Chinese medicine.

-“There is no scientific evidence to prove that shiatsu can cure or prevent any type of disease, including cancer.
-Also, a lack of high quality research so far means there is currently no scientific evidence to support the use of shiatsu for controlling cancer symptoms.
+“There is no scientific evidence to prove that shiatsu can cure or prevent any disease, including cancer.
+Also, a lack of high-quality research so far means there is currently no scientific evidence to support the use of shiatsu for controlling cancer symptoms.
 This doesn’t mean that shiatsu doesn’t work in controlling symptoms or side effects, simply that it has not yet been tested properly.”

 –Cancer Research UK

-The key word to the previous statement though is control because finger pressure is one of the best ways in relieving myofascial trigger point that the therapist may chance upon.
-Trigger points may appear in short term or as a hidden, undiagnosed long term problem.
+The keyword to the previous statement though its control because finger pressure is one of the best ways in relieving myofascial trigger point that the therapist may f.
+Trigger points may appear in the short term or as a hidden, undiagnosed long term problem.

 Tip #3 – Chiropractic Therapy

-There’s nothing more satisfying, or terrifying than hearing one’s own bones crack but suddenly feeling an almost orgasmic form of relief.
-Chiropractic therapy involves the manipulation of the musculoskeletal system where practitioners perform adjustments to joints especially the spine in order to treat various ailments related to the nervous system.
-Though mostly described as a non-conclusive alternative form of medicine, many techniques and tools have been developed and many chiropractors mix these techniques together to achieve desired effects.
+There’s nothing more satisfying, or terrifying than hearing one’s bones crack but suddenly feeling an almost orgasmic form of relief.
+Chiropractic therapy involves the manipulation of the musculoskeletal system where practitioners perform adjustments to joints, especially the spine, to treat various ailments related to the nervous system.
+Though mostly described as a non-conclusive alternative form of medicine, many techniques and tools have been developed, and many chiropractors mix these techniques to achieve desired effects.
 These techniques include:

 ergonomic and postural advice